 Our Board has fixed the number of directors at five.
-The five persons named below (each, a "director nominee"), four of whom currently serve on our Board, have been recommended by our Nominating and Corporate Governance Committee and nominated by our Board to serve on our Board until our 2016 Annual Meeting of Stockholders and until their respective successors are elected and qualified.
+The five persons named below (each, a "director nominee") currently serve on our Board and have been recommended by our Nominating and Corporate Governance Committee and nominated by our Board to serve on our Board until our 2017 Annual Meeting of Stockholders and until their respective successors are elected and qualified.